-Manfeild can probably lay claim to being the home of motorsport in New Zealand, having staged the country's only World Championship events in the country's history in the 1980's and '90s, while still boasting a year-round calendar of events which encompass the major domestic championships and the New Zealand Grand Prix.
+Manfeild can probably lay claim to being the home of motorsport in New Zealand, having staged the only World Championship events in the country's history in the 1980's and '90s.

 The course was built by the Manawatu Car Club on land on the outskirts of the town of Feilding, opening in October 1973.
 Finances were raised by the members (several took mortgages on their homes) and a $130,000 bank loan, as well as other fundraising drives.
 The new circuit took its name as a contraction of Manawatu and Feilding - the latter's unusual e-before-the-i spelling is because the town is named after Colonel William Feilding.

 The 1.88 mile (3.033 km) course was a rough horseshoe shape which doubled back on itself through a series of esses and a long straight.
 Almost completely flat, it nevertheless provided a decent enough challenge, helped by lightly banked corners which were evidently inserted at the suggestion of local boy Chris Amon, who drew on the best of his European experiences to help the car club design the layout.
 In its early form, the circuit could be run in either direction, though clockwise was the most common guise.